codio/iloveopensource/README.md

 Please go to http://iloveopensource.io to find out more.

 ##Purpose
-I Love Open Source is a way of encouraging users of Open Source code to express their gratitude by either making a simple acknowledgement, or by making an actual donation.
+I Love Open Source is a way of encouraging users of Open Source code to express their gratitude through a simple acknowledgement a donation.

+This short video gives a great overview : TODO Video URL

 ##Our "I Love Open Source" acknowledgements
-We've used various Open Source technologies in the making of I Love Open Source.
-Click on the link below so you can see who we're saying thanks to.
+We use I Love Open Source ourselves.
+Click on the button below to see our Supporter page.

 ![ilos](https://github.com/codio/iloveopensource/blob/master/public/images/logo-lightbg.png?raw=true)